 - Lemon peel

 - 1 egg

-- 1 jar of sour cherry jam (or cherries if you can't find the sour cherry jam), 350 gr. about
+- 1 jar of sour cherry jam (or cherries if you can't find that of sour cherries), 350 gr. about

-First of all, it is necessary to prepare the shortcrust pastry.
-Create a mound with flour and sugar, then cut the butter into small pieces and put it in the centre.
+First of all it is necessary to prepare the pastry.
+Make a fountain with flour and sugar, then cut the butter into small pieces and place it in the center of the fountain.

-Add the yolks over the butter and knead all the ingredients as quickly as possible until they form a smooth ball.
+Add the egg yolks on top of the butter and knead all the ingredients as quickly as possible until they form a smooth ball.
 Wrap the pastry in plastic wrap and let it rest in the refrigerator for at least 30 minutes before using it.

-When the pastry is cold, grease and flour a 24 cm pan.
-At this point mash the dough on the bottom and keep aside enough to make the decorative strips to be placed on the surface of the tart.
+When the pastry is cold, butter and flour a 24 cm baking tray.
+At this point, crush the dough on the bottom and set aside enough to make the decorative strips of the tart to be placed on the surface of the cake.
 Spread a layer of jam on the raw pastry.

-In a separate bowl, mix the ricotta with the sugar, egg and liqueur, then pour everything into the pan.
-Decorate the cake with the shortcrust pastry strips as for a tart and bake at 180 ° until golden brown, for about an hour; considering that the cooking time also depends on the width of the mould and the thickness of the pastry and cream, check at 45 minutes and then let the cake cook again if it is not well cooked.
+In a separate bowl, mix the ricotta with the sugar, the egg and the liqueur, then pour everything into the baking tray.
+Decorate the cake with shortcrust pastry strips as for a tart and bake at 180 ° until completely golden, for about an hour; considering that the cooking time also depends on the width of the mold and the thickness of the pastry and cream, check at 45 minutes and then let the cake cook again if it is not well cooked.

-Cool the cake and keep it in the refrigerator until ready to serve it.
+Cool the cake and keep it in the refrigerator until ready to serve.